-FREN 1001 Elementary French I SPAN 1001 Elementary Spanish I
+FREN 1001 Elementary French | SPAN 1001 Elementary Spanish |

-The following provisions apply to the Science, Social Science and a 'C' or better in each of these previous exposure to the disciplines.
+The following provisions apply to the Science, Social Science earn a 'C' or better in each of the same foreign language will be required to complete on additional three-semester hour introductory foreign language. earn a 'C' or better in each of these courses.
+The course should be taken with the idea of expanding the student's previous exposure to the disciplines.
 Grades assigned to students satisfying Required High School Curriculum deficiencies in science, social science, and foreign language will be in conformance with the Uniform Grading Policy of the University System.
 Such grades will be included in the student's semester and cumulative grade point average, and credit hours earned for these courses are to be counted in the student's total hours earned for student classification and reporting purposes and they may be counted towards the completion of the Cole Curriculum or other graduation requirements.